A Beginner's Guide to Performing an Electrical Security Test at Your Place

 What’s an Electrical Safety Test?

-Equipment Required to conduct an Electrical Safety Test
+Tools Needed for an Electrical Safety Test

-How do I Conduct an Electrical Safety Test
+How to Conduct an Electrical Safety Test

 Use the outlet tester to look for electrical problems in the outlets.